suffolklibraries/sljekyll/_recurrents/bury-lego.md

 ---
 recurrent-title: "Lego club"
 recurrent-description: Get creative and build something on the theme of the month.
-Free.
+Under 10s must be accompanied by an adult.
 recurrent-day: every other Saturday
 recurrent-times: 1000-1200
 recurrent-location: bury-st-edmunds-library